ExtraLime/boardgames/README.md

 44. boardgamehonor - list of awards
 45. boardgamecategory - list of categories
 46. boardgameversion - list of versions
+47. boardgamemechanic - a list of mechanics
+48. boardgameexpansion - a list of expansions
+49. boardgamefamily - a list of boardgames family
-47. description - full text description of game
+50. description - full text description of game
+51. gamelink - a link to the game on bgg